Wellbeing support for Leaving Certificate students, parents and school staff

 Be kind to yourself

 Sometimes pressure to do well in the exams comes from outside, from parents, teachers, peers.
 But a lot of the time it comes from within.
 Be kind to yourself.
-Remind yourself that you are trying your best and if you are that is always good enough.
+Remind yourself that you did your best and that is always good enough.
 If you are being hard on yourself ask yourself “what would a good friend say to me?”

 Remind yourself and others